anuzellig/ciscomeapi/docs/readme.rst

 About
 =====

-This is an unofficial Cisco Mobility Express Python API which allows you to interact with a Cisco Mobility Express controller to retrieve data, make configuration changes, etc.
+This is an unofficial Cisco Mobility Express Python API which allows you to interact with a Cisco Mobility Express controller to retrieve data, make configuration changes, etc. Features currently include:

+- Getting information about associated clients, such as a list of clients with details, connection scores, and connection speeds
+- Getting a list of and details about registered APs
+- Restarting APs
+- Blinking or toggling AP LEDs
+- System information, such as the Mobility Express version, platforms, etc.

 Implementation Notes